LinuxCommandLibrary

 TLDR

-Sort imports in file
+Sort imports in a file in place

 $ isort [file.py]